 Probiotic drinks and supplements contain natural bacteria and yeasts, some of which will already be present in the gut.
 This means that probiotics are safe for use, and are a good option for managing and treating allergic rhinitis.

 In many cases, probiotics have no side effects at all, and are not believed to interact with any medications, although some people may experience some mild gas.

 Less is known about probiotic side effects in people with weakened immune systems, such as those who are critically ill or who have recently undergone surgery.

 Want to know whether probiotics are right for you?
-Getting a DNA Test Kit for health can help you learn more about your genetic predispositions and which supplements are right for you.
+Getting a DNA health testing kit for health can help you learn more about your genetic predispositions and which supplements are right for you.